verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] Got my full body check up done yesterday.
 Doctor said everything is good.
 Just, your ass is a little big.
 - [ ] Productivity is just Subodh from Dil Chahata hai
 - [ ] Armed with only Thesaurus and a slightly overused coffee machine
+- [ ] Exploitation of labour and opportunity of labour at the same time.